Leverage and Margin Trading Explanation & Examples

 Calculation:

-Because when a indices trader has a higher indices trading leverage means that they have more percentage above what is required(A.K.A.
-More "Free Indices Trading Margin") their open indices trading transactions are less likely to get closed.
-This is the reason why investors will choose the option 100:1 for their account but according to their risk management rules, they will not trade above 5:1.
+Because when a trader has a higher leverage means that they have more % above what is required(A.K.A.
+More "Free Indices Margin") their open indices trading transactions are less likely to get closed.
+This is reason why traders will choose ratio 100:1 for their trading account but according to their money management guide-lines, these traders will not trade above 5:1.